 The minimum length of the school day for licensed and professional staff shall be defined in the negotiated agreement.
-Work schedules for other employees shall be defined by the superintendent consistent with the Fair Labor provisions in district policy or the negotiated agreement, as appropriate.

-Standards Act (FLSA) and the provisions of this policy.
+Work schedules for other employees shall be defined by the superintendent consistent with the Fair Labor Standards Act (FLSA) and the provisions of this policy.